Her's

-Her's (also written as thatbandofhers) was an indie rock band from Liverpool, England composed of English guitarist and singer Stephen Fitzpatrick and Norwegian bassist and backing vocalist Audun Laading.
+Her's (also written as thatbandofhers) were an indie rock band from Liverpool, England, composed of English guitarist and singer Stephen Fitzpatrick and Norwegian bassist and backing vocalist Audun Laading.
 They released a compilation album, Songs of Her's (2017), followed by a full-length studio album, Invitation to Her's (2018).

 The duo and their tour manager were killed in a road traffic collision in Arizona while touring the United States in 2019.
-Heist or Hit Records said of the band's legacy: "their energy, vibrancy, and talent came to define our label".
+Heist or Hit Records said of the band's legacy: "Their energy, vibrancy, and talent came to define our label".